 CAAQS are the driver for air quality management across the country.
-Standards have been developed for sulphur dioxide and fine particulate matter (PM2.5 ) and ozone, and work is underway to develop standards for nitrogen dioxide .
+Standards have been developed for nitrogen dioxide, sulphur dioxide and fine particulate matter (PM2.5 ) and ozone, and work is underway to review the standards for ground level ozone .
 The CAAQS are established as objectives under the Canadian Environmental Protection Act 1999.

 Air zones are a place-based approach to manage local air quality.
 Provinces and territories will delineate and manage air zones within their boundaries with the goal to drive continuous improvements in air quality and to prevent the CAAQS from being exceeded.
 Air management will be guided by an Air Zone Management Framework to ensure proactive measures are taken to protect air quality in accordance with the principles of continuous improvement and keeping clean areas clean.